Welcome to the USA Office of Postdoctoral Education

 The University of South Alabama (“USA”) is dedicated to making a difference in the global and local communities through discovery, health and learning.
 Postdoctoral research is considered essential to achieving that goal and to advancing the scholarly mission of research.
-Here at USA, our postdoctoral fellows are training and performing research in a variety of disciplines, including cancer/medical research, marine sciences, pulmonary medicine, pharmacology, microbiology, chemistry, and biochemistry.
+Here at USA, our postdoctoral fellows are training and performing research in a variety of disciplines, including cancer/medical research, computing, engineering, marine sciences, pulmonary medicine, pharmacology, psychology, microbiology, chemistry, and biochemistry.

 The USA Office of Postdoctoral Education (OPE) was established and announced at the March 12, 2014 Board of Trustees’ meeting.
 The purpose of the OPE is to provide services and support to all Postdoctoral Fellows throughout the University.
 The OPE works closely with all academic units and disciplines to address the needs and concerns of postdoctoral fellows.